tier4/nebula/docs/vendor_neutral_runtime_interface.md

 ## Current boundaries

-The runtime interface does not replace existing production vendor drivers in this branch.
-It also does not include vendor-specific runtime adapters from the broader `feat/vendor_neutral_interface` work.
+The runtime interface does not replace existing production vendor drivers in the initial interface layer.

-Existing Hesai, Robosense, and Velodyne ROS drivers are not migrated by this branch.
-They continue to build and run through their existing decoder and hardware-interface paths, subject to their current behavior on `main`.
+Existing Hesai, Robosense, and Velodyne ROS drivers are not migrated by this interface layer.
+They continue to build and run through their existing decoder and hardware-interface paths.

 The new runtime API can only instantiate plugins that implement `SensorPlugin`, export the required lifecycle symbols, and provide a plugin descriptor.
 Existing